HeardLibrary/digital-scholarship/lod/sparql.md

 In the examples above, we retrieved the results of CONSTRUCT queries "manually" using Postman in order to have discrete files of serialized RDF data to load into a triplestore.
 Because most programming languages have mechanisms for making HTTP calls directly from a script, data from either a SELECT or CONSTRUCT query can be retrieved directly from a SPARQL endpoint by the script and used as a data source.

 You can view an example of a [Python script](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoon_checker_b.py) that retrieves data from Wikidata about cartoon caracters and a similar [Python script with a graphical interface](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoon_checker_c.py).
 If you have Python 3 installed on your computer, you can run either of these scripts to see what they do.
-The only library that needs to be installed is the Requests library (if you don't already have it).
+The only library that needs to be installed using PIP is the Requests library (if you don't already have it).

 The heart of the script is this function (lines 25 through 42 of the [first script](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoon_checker_b.py):